WKST-FM

-WKST-FM (96.1 MHz), is a commercial radio station licensed to Pittsburgh, Pennsylvania, United States.
+WKST-FM (96.1 MHz), is a commercial radio station licensed to Pittsburgh, Pennsylvania.
 The station is owned by iHeartMedia and airs a contemporary hit radio format, branded as 96.1 Kiss.

 WKST operates with an Effective radiated power (ERP) of 44,000 watts, making it a class B station.
-The station broadcasts from a transmitter located in Baldwin.
-Its studios and offices are located on Abele Rd. in Bridgeville next to I-79.
+The station broadcasts from a transmitter located in Baldwin, and its studios and offices are located on Abele Rd. in Bridgeville next to I-79.

 History

 WKST's HD Radio Channels on a SPARC Radio with PSD.